rodrigofariow/geekathon-24-xico-squad/README.md

 ---

 ## Important Notes

 ⚠️ **Do NOT use Geekathon WiFi:**
 The network blocks some content due to its association with wine, which can limit app functionality.

 ⚡ **Performance Notice:**
-The web app is not fully optimized for online use.
+Our back-end infrastructure is not fully optimized at the moment due to time constraints of the hackathon.
 It runs **2x faster** in a local environment.

 🛠️ **Running Locally:**
 To run the application locally, please contact a team member for assistance.